crespire/GuildBankAudit/README.md

-A fork of Guild Bank Audit by @ToastyDev
+A fork of Guild Bank Audit

 * Adds item ID to output.